cfgmgmtcamp/www_cfgmgmtcamp/content/ghent2025/posts/fringe.md

 Here’s a sneak peek at what’s in store:

 ### **AI Plumbers Conference**
 On February 3d, all the Low Level AI Engineers and Hackers are invited to the continuation of our **[Low Level AI DevRoom](https://fosdem.org/2025/schedule/track/ai/)** so we can have more time together in a more relaxed atmosphere.
 Expect hands-on sessions not just talks.
 Bring all your questions, unresolved issues and unaccepted PR requests.
-We also are going to have some HW from our co-organizer and event sponsor Tenstorrent!
+We also are going to have some HW from Tenstorrent!
 Come to get your hands on **[Wormhole](https://tenstorrent.com/hardware/wormhole)** and accelerate your local models beyond NVIDIA. **[Don't delay - register today!](https://lu.ma/fx9kupug)**

 ### **Icinga Meetup**